eparzych/BoatApp/README.md

 # BoatApp
-The application is used to manage drone-boats that clean the water reservoir.
+The application is used to manage drone-boats that clean the water reservoir

 ## General Information
 The application is used to manage drone-boats that clean the water reservoir